yangwu1227/sql-case-studies/README.md

 ### Amazon Athena

 The [Athena](https://yangwu1227.github.io/sql-case-studies/athena_client/#src.athena.Athena) class can be used to interact with Amazon Athena.
-To use this class, the principal (i.e., IAM role) used must have the necessary permissions for [Athena](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonAthenaFullAccess.html) and [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html), if a **non-default** bucket is to be used to store the [query results](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location) (see below for more details).
+To use this client, the AWS principal (e.g., an IAM role or IAM user) used must have the necessary permissions for [Athena](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonAthenaFullAccess.html).

+Customized [S3](https://docs.aws.amazon.com/athena/latest/ug/s3-permissions.html) permissions are needed if a **non-default** bucket is to be used to store the [query results](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location) (see below for more details).

-The needed permissions can be encapsulated in a [boto3 session](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/session.html) instance and passed as the first argument to the constructor of the `Athena` class.
+The required permissions can be encapsulated in a [boto3 session](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/session.html) instance and passed as the first argument to the constructor of the `Athena` client.
 The [create_session](https://yangwu1227.github.io/sql-case-studies/utils/#src.utils.create_session) utility function can be used to create the session instance.
 The parameters are:

 * `profile_name`: The AWS credentials profile name to use.

 * `role_arn`: The IAM role ARN to assume.
 If provided, the `profile_name` must have the `sts:AssumeRole` permission.

 * `duration_seconds`: The duration, in seconds, for which the temporary credentials are valid.
-With [role-chaining](https://plainenglish.io/blog/aws-iam-role-chaining-walkthrough), the maximum duration is 1 hour.
+If [role-chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage-assume.html) is used, the maximum duration is 1 hour.

 ```python
 import boto3